tomasherceg/dotvvm-docs/Pages/basics-postback-handlers.md

 The default `ConfirmPostBackHandler` provides the basic confirmation functionality using the javascript `confirm` function, but it doesn't provide a nice user experience.
 However, the postback handlers are extensible and it is not difficult to write your own confirmation dialog logic.
-You can find more information about that in the [/docs/tutorials/control-development-creating-custom-postback-handlers](Creating Custom Postback Handlers) tutorial.
+You can find more information about that in the [Creating Custom Postback Handlers](/docs/tutorials/control-development-creating-custom-postback-handlers/{branch}) tutorial.